123idoharel/Projects-Portfolio/Smart-Parking-System/REAL_HARDWARE_INTEGRATION.md

 ### Step 1 — Spot Occupancy Sensors

 #### Option A: The sensor system exposes a REST API (most common)

-The sensor platform has an endpoint you can poll, returning a list of spots with their current occupancy state.

 **`server.py` — change these lines:**